 - Dishonesty and lying

 For example, you may feel sad watching your loved one make poor decisions that are negatively impacting them.
-Or, you may feel angry that they continue to struggle with substance abuse without caring about the impacting that it's having on the entire family.
-And, you may be embarrassed of what others will think of your family if they find out about the addiction.
+Or, you may feel angry that they continue to struggle with substance abuse without caring about the impact that it’s having on the entire family.
+And, you may be embarrassed about what others will think of your family if they find out about the addiction.

-These different feelings can lead people to taking on different family roles to try dealing with substance abuse.
+These different feelings can lead people to take on different family roles to try dealing with substance abuse.

 While it may look like the enabler is doing it for their loved ones, it can also be a selfish behavior.
 For example, they may be embarrassed for other people to find out there is a struggle with substance abuse.
 So, instead of allowing their addicted loved one to fail or suffer their consequences, they make excuses for them to hide the addiction.

-The family members that play the hero are working to right the wrongs that substance abusehas caused in the family.
+The family members that play the hero are working to the right the wrongs that substance abuse has caused in the family.
 They tend to be high achieving individuals that have high standards for themselves and their life.

 If the hero is a child and the person struggling with substance abuse is their parent, the child may be out to disprove what others think they will be capable of.
 And, like the enabler, the hero may be trying to help the addict look good to others.